mono/website/docs/gui/gtksharp/widgets/scrollbar-widgets.md

 title: "GtkSharp: Scrollbar Widgets"
 ---

-[http:/monodoc/T:Gtk.Range Range] widgets are your standard, run-of-the-mill scrollbars.
+[Range](http://docs.go-mono.com/index.aspx?link=T:Gtk.Range) widgets are your standard, run-of-the-mill scrollbars.
 These should be used only for scrolling some other widget, such as a list, a text box, or a viewport (and it's generally easier to use the scrolled window widget in most cases).
 For other purposes, you should use scale widgets, as they are friendlier and more featureful.

 There are separate types for horizontal and vertical scrollbars.
 There really isn't much to say about these.
 You create them with the following functions: